 Lately, I’ve been looking at a lot of orchestral libraries, but that doesn’t mean that I forgot my passion for bass music and electronic sound.
 Today I will look at an instrument that could even remind music makers, that have long ago sworn off basses and beats, why they got into it in the first place, and why they should get back into it.

 I’m talking about SUBSTANCE by Output, the new bass virtual instrument for Kontakt with the potential to be the first big innovation in bass music since Massive.
-It combines sleek looks with high usability, provides good out of the box sound, and at the same time a lot of depth four modulation and customizing.
+It combines sleek looks with high usability, provides good out-of-the-box sound, and at the same time a lot of depth four modulations and customizing.

 If you’ve been following Output over the past few years, you’ve probably come to know and respect them, for pushing the boundaries and bringing in something new and innovative with every release.

 “SUBSTANCE” is no exception from that, and even though a part of me was wondering how long they can keep up the chain of great products, looking at “SUBSTANCE”, it obviously hasn’t ended yet.

 “SUBSTANCE” interface fits seamlessly in the style Output has established through all of their previous products.
 It looks modern but not cluttered, provides an easy overview, and is segmented in a very functional manner, making it so that wherever you wish you had a big space to interact, you do.
 At the same time that look provides a substantial feeling, so that even if it is remote-controlled it still feels right when you turn a knob and see it turning on the screen.